widmerin/LyricsAnalyzer/README.md

  ]
 ```
 #### DataStory Presentation
-###### to view DataStory.ipynb as a Presentation run:
+###### to view DataStorySlides.ipynb as a Presentation run:
 ```
-jupyter nbconvert DataStory.ipynb --to slides --post serve
+jupyter nbconvert DataStorySlides.ipynb --to slides --post serve
 ```
-this will serve the slides at http://127.0.0.1:8000/DataStory.slides.html
+this will serve the slides at http://127.0.0.1:8000/DataStorySlides.slides.html

 #### Projectinfo
 Module: dsp Data science with Python